BearZhen/WCPprior/README.md

 `WCPprior` is an R package used to obtain numerical approximation of Wasserstein complexity penalization (WCP) priors.
 The package also contains several analytical WCP priors as well as implementations for STAN and INLA.

+Please visit the [package homepage][ref2] for detailed tutorials on all different aspects of the package.

 # Installation instructions #

 The latest development version can be installed by using the command